abinit/abinit/doc/tutorial/eph4zpr.md

 We use [[getden_filepath]] to read the DEN.nc file instead of [[getden]] or [[irdden]].

-Note that in all the input files of the tutorial, we will be using the [[structure]] variable to initialize the unit cell from an external input file so that we don't need to repeat it over and over again.
+Note that in all the input files of the tutorial, we will be using the new [[structure]] variable (added in v9) to initialize the unit cell from an external input file so that we don't need to repeat this part over and over again in the input file.

 ```sh
  structure = "abifile:MgO_eph_zpr/flow_zpr_mgo/w0/t0/outdata/out_DEN.nc"